Levelling Up Fund: Horseshoe Falls

 Contact Us

-Please contact levellingup@denbighshire.gov.uk highlighting the project of specific interest and we will pass this on to the relevant project manager.
+Please use our general enquiry form and choose ‘Levelling Up Funding’ as the relevant service.
+In your enquiry, please tell us which project is of specific interest and we will pass this on to the relevant project manager.